-How to speed up your WordPress site: 27 expert-backed tips
+How to speed up your WordPress site (27 easy ways that actually work)

-If your WordPress site feels sluggish, it is probably costing you visitors and sales.
+If your WordPress site is slow, it is probably costing you visitors, conversions, and rankings.

 The good news?
-You don’t have to be a developer to fix it.
-With the right steps, plus a few smart tools, you can speed up WordPress and keep people engaged long enough to convert.
+You do not need to be a developer to fix it.
+With the right steps, and a few smart tools, you can make your WordPress site faster and create a better experience for your visitors.

 In this guide, we walk you through: